 Any thoughts or comments?
 What do you have to add?
 Please, please use the box below!
 Let’s get some conversations going!

 I’m going to close with a supplemental video from Sharon Stokes.
-Please enjoy and, if you liked watching her video, please sign up for her YouTube channel.
+Please enjoy.